peleisaac/finance-tracker/README.md

 - **Purpose:** Cross-platform colored terminal output
 - **Rationale:** Enhances user experience with colored success/error messages.
 Works consistently across Windows, macOS, and Linux.
 - **Alternative Considered:** ANSI codes - Rejected due to Windows compatibility issues
+- **Note:** This library is currently not existent in project.
+However, it will be of essence in the future if you want to beautify your console for richer user experience.

 ### Supporting Libraries